Highlights from “Making it BIG”

 Thomas Borgen has made a big turn around and is known for his direct customer approach and his focus on offering the best products at the best price in line with the ‘philosophy’ KISS (Keep It Simple Stupid).
 His title could easily be ‘Chief Simplicity Officer’ as clarity and simplicity are very important to him.

 Dr. Jonas Ridderstråle is a highly recognised Trendwatcher, author and speaker with roots in Sweden, best known for the bestselling books Funky Business - Talent Makes Capital Dance & Karaoke Capitalism

 He is one of the world’s most influential and respected business thinkers and speakers.
 In 2014, the Global Top 30 Management Gurus ranking put him at number 23 worldwide and among the top 5 in Europe.

-Meet Jimmy Maymann, CEO of the Huffington Post.
+Meet Jimmy Maymann, President of Consumer Brands, AOL and former CEO of The Huffington Post.
 He is well known for doing business in an unusual way.

 Anders Runevad is an internationally experienced senior executive with experience of leading global organisations.
 Since Runevad's arrival, Vestas has stabilized after a turbulent period, and Runevad himself has stayed below the radar.
 The offshore venture with Mitsubishi Heavy Industries, MHI Vestas, has gone through, the company figures are looking good and operations seem to be back on track for the world's number-one wind turbine manufacturer.